Turkey plans to host Afghan peace talks in April | DW | 12.03.2021

-Ankara is also set to appoint a special envoy.
+Ankara is also set to appoint a special envoy in the peace talks.
 Turkey is getting involved after the United States drafted a plan for a power-sharing interim government.

-The announcement came after the US proposed a peace plan for a power-sharing interim government in Afghanistan.
+Friday's announcement came after the United States proposed a peace plan for a power-sharing interim government in Afghanistan.

-Cavusoglu said that Afghan officials, the Islamist group the Taliban and the US suggested that Turkey hosts the negotiation.
+Cavusoglu said Afghan officials, the Islamist group the Taliban and the US had suggested that Turkey host the negotiation.

 Talks between Afghanistan's government and the Taliban in Qatar appear to have reached a deadlock.